How Can AI-Enhanced Cybersecurity Defend Against Ransomware Attacks in UK Businesses?

 Ransomware is a form of malware that locks users out of their systems or encrypts their data, compelling them to pay a ransom to regain access.
 A single attack can financially cripple an organisation, disrupt its operations and damage its reputation.

-A voir aussi : What Are the Breakthroughs in Biodegradable Electronics for Sustainable UK Tech?
+Sujet a lire : What Are the Breakthroughs in Biodegradable Electronics for Sustainable UK Tech?

 The NCSC report highlights that ransomware attacks have become increasingly sophisticated and targeted.
 Cyber actors use advanced techniques like spear phishing, exploiting software vulnerabilities and even employing AI to bypass security measures.
 The severity of these threats necessitates a more proactive and advanced approach to data security.
 This is where AI-enhanced cybersecurity comes into play.